smaclell/smaclell.github.io/_drafts/introdution-to-dependency-injection.md

 If every class repeated this setup it would be a big problem.
 Creating anything would be a nightmare.
 Thankfully there are better solutions.

-Enter the Factories
+Containers
 ===============================================================================

+With all this injection madness we need to find a better way to abstract how classes are created.
+Don't worry!
+There are fantastic libraries to help address this problem.
+These are commonly referred to as Dependency Injection Containers because they contain and managed all of your dependencies.

+Before we get to the real thing I want to take you through 3 simple mental models for how the Containers behave.
+They real Containers are still a little complicated.
+I like to think about Containers as a little bit like:

+* A Default Constructor
+* A Factory
+* A Dictionary for types

+### Enter the Factories

 TODO: Explain what this has to do with the post

-With all this injection madness we need to find a better way to abstract how classes are created.
 Before we go deeper try to simplify using Dependency Injection lets take a pitstop at the most basic creational pattern: A Factory.

 With the Factory we will create a simple class responsible for creating a